sriramsoftware/IIA/README.md

   - Built on the .NET Core platform
 - (WIP) Plugin support for dynamically loading custom code

+## Editions

+`IridiumIon.Analytics` comes in several editions for different purposes.

+- **`IridiumIon.Analytics` standalone community edition** - this project
+- **`IridiumIon.Analytics` integrated AlphaOsmium edition** - will be available exclusively as a component of the AlphaOsmium platform.
+It will be largely identical to the community edition except for changes needed to integrate into the larger project.

-## Licensing (Community Edition)
+## Licensing (Standalone Community Edition)

-Copyright &copy; 2016 0xFireball, IridiumIon Software.
+Copyright &copy; 2016-2017 Nihal Talur (0xFireball), IridiumIon Software.
 All Rights Reserved.

 Licensed under the AGPLv3.